-8.2 SST.200 ENGINE MODEL
+SST.200 ENGINE MODEL 8.2

-- 8.2.1 The SST.200 engine is the only legal engine in F2. - 8.2.2 The SST.200 engine may not be modified in any manner other than the cylinder block, which be modified according to the measurements in the homologation file, file number 00501.
-When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening. - 8.2.3 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event. - 8.2.4 There will be 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Saturday.
-These will be allocated as follows: - 3 ECU BOXES and DATA RECORDERS will be allocated to the first three drivers in the World Championship classification of that season.
-If it is the first race of the season, allocation is determined from the final classification of the previous season. - 3 ECU BOXES and DATA RECORDERS will be allocated to any other driver at the discretion of the UIM Sports or Technical Commissioner. - 2 ECU BOXES and DATA RECORDERS will be kept by the Technical Commissioner as spares in the event of a failure of another box.
+8.2.1 The SST.200 engine is the only engine admitted in F2.

+8.2.2 The SST.200 engine may not be modified in any manner other than the cylinder block, which be modified according to the measurements in the homologation file, file number 00501.
+When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.

+- 8.2.3 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event. - 8.2.4 There will be at least 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Day 2.
+These will be allocated as follows:

+- 3 ECU BOXES and DATA RECORDERS will be allocated to the first three drivers in the World Championship classification of that season.
+If it is the first race of the season, allocation is determined from the final classification of the previous season.

+- At least 3 ECU BOXES and DATA RECORDERS will be allocated to any other driver at the discretion of the UIM Technical Commissioner.

+- At least 2 ECU BOXES and DATA RECORDERS will be kept by the Technical Commissioner as spares in the event of a failure of another box.